-For more than thirty years the work of the NPEU has pioneered research into pregnancy, childbirth and the health of mothers and babies.
+For more than 40 years the work of the NPEU has pioneered research into pregnancy, childbirth and the health of mothers and babies.
 The unit has tackled key questions, for example, the Birthplace Cohort Study of 65,000 women reported on the comparative risks and benefits of giving birth in an obstetric unit, midwifery unit or at home.

 Our research spans different populations and settings.
 As well as observational epidemiological studies, we conduct randomised controlled trials to assess the benefits and risks of new treatments, or old treatments used in new ways, among a wide range of different people.